Jaideep12/Data-Structures-Algorithms/BinarySearch/Readme.txt

-This folder contains all Binary Search problems
+This folder contains all Binary Search problems from Striver's A-Z DSA Sheet